Breast reconstruction with Dr. Matthew Lewis

-After undergoing a mastectomy to treat or prevent breast cancer, a breast reconstruction in Portland can rebuild your chest and restore your femininity.
+After undergoing a mastectomy to treat or prevent breast cancer, a breast reconstruction in Portland with our Board-certified plastic surgeon, Dr. Matthew Lewis, can rebuild your chest and restore your femininity.

 Is breast reconstruction right for you?

 Not all women choose to have their breasts reconstructed following a mastectomy.
 It’s a very personal decision that can only be made after weighing the facts and considering what is most important to you.

 To begin determining if our breast reconstruction in Portland, Oregon surgery is in your best interest, consider asking yourself the following: